The Best Museums in New York City

 The museum itself is an iconic architectural masterpiece – you walk gradually up a cylinder shaped path from floor to floor, pausing to stop at modern art along the way.
 Spot works by Picasso, Monet and van Gogh, including contemporary large scale installations.

 If you’re a local,the Guggenheim holds a seasonal event called Art After Dark where you can enjoy the museum after public hours, with some cocktails and good beats.

 Hours: Open 10am – 5:45pm every day, with extended Saturday hours to 7:45pm (last 2 hours are pay what you wish)

 Cost: $25 admission for adults

-The Frick is a gorgeous UES classic mansion originally built by Henry Clay Frick, one of America’s most successful industrialists.
-The museum is decorated lavishly with period furniture pieces and art and felt similar to the Jacquemart Andre museum/mansion in Paris.
+The Frick is a gorgeous mansion on the Upper East Side.
+The original building was built by Henry Clay Frick, one of America’s most successful industrialists.
+Inside, the museum is decorated lavishly with period furniture pieces and art and felt similar to the Jacquemart Andre museum/mansion in Paris.

 Location: 1 East 70th Street (off 5th Ave)